CHRISTIAN COMMUNITY DURING COVID-19

 ZOOM OFFICE HOURS

 Although we are practicing physical distancing, St. Elizabeth’s is not closed.
-We are monitoring the phones during normal office hours and The Rev. Kevin M. Goodman is hosting a regularly scheduled Zoom Office Hour.
-Other times are available.
-Pastoral Emergencies are address with appropriate considerations and precautions.
+We are monitoring the phones during normal office hours which are Tuesday – Friday, 9:00AM – 2:00PM.
+Pastoral appointments with The Rev. Kevin M. Goodman can be scheduled during office hours.
+Additionally, Kevin is hosting a regularly scheduled Zoom Office Hour when he is online for you to just drop by.
+Pastoral Emergencies are addressed with appropriate considerations and precautions.

 - Tuesday, 1:00PM virtual office hour through Zoom.
 Check in by LINKING HERE.